Frequently Asked Questions

 - Company Policies and Procedures – Different than the employee handbook, PnP’s are more comprehensive and include details on every aspect of how the company conducts business around standards and regulations.
 Some procedures might be more detailed regarding how to follow those policies as well as the documentation needed to complete each process.
 A PnP’s manual is essentially a reference tool for managers and supervisors, not for employees at large.
 This tool is much more complete in detail than the employee handbook and should be used as “back-up” when more information is needed to explain a policy or when a deeper understanding of a process is desired.
 As an added benefit for management, the manual can contain references to federal and state laws that correlate to each policy.
 Managers and supervisors then have access to the rationale for the policies, thus providing them with assistance for enforcement.
 It may include forms, checklists, and sample documents to show administrators and managers how to handle specific workplace policies and situations.

-- Pay the Fee– There is an annual fee of $1,575.00 for processing the LADMF Subscriber Certification Form, payment can be processed here: https://classic.ntis.gov/Search/Home/titleDetail?abbr=DMFCERT0002.
-Additionally, every three years a processing fee of $525.00 to have access to the LADMF ACAB Systems Safeguards Attestation Form is required.
+- The US National Technical Information Service requires an annual payment of $2,390.00 for processing the LADMF Subscriber Certification Form.
+Additionally, every three years a processing fee is required to have access to the LADMF ACAB Systems Safeguards Attestation Form.

-- Complete Subscriber Form– After the payment has been accepted, complete and submit the LADMF Subscriber Certification Form at https://dmfcert.ntis.gov.
+- After the payment has been accepted, complete and submit the LADMF Subscriber Certification Form.
 Certification must be renewed each year.

-- Order Number Assigned– Each organization is assigned a specific order number which will be used on the ACAB Systems Safeguard Attestation Form.
+- Each organization is assigned a specific order number which will be used on the ACAB Systems Safeguard Attestation Form.

 - The difference between a penetration test and vulnerability scan can be difficult to understand.
 Whereas both are incredibly valuable in building a strong threat and vulnerability management program, penetration tests and vulnerability scans are often misunderstood and used interchangeably.